aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 After replacing the YAML content, click the "Save" button followed by the "Create" button to finalize the changes.

+::::expand{header="...
+Or Create Manually"}

 #### Create Manually

-Fill out the form by providing the following specified values.
+If you prefere, you can create manually by providing the following specified values.

 ```
 General